Next Stop: Paradise

 My landlord lived right underneath me.
 Sometimes, while sitting on the toilet, I felt observed and wondered whether he might have installed some camera inside of it.
 That better not be the case, though, if he cared to keep being able to pee while standing up.

 I had been looking for a place to rent for a while before I stumbled on this apartment.
 I found it advertised on the website of a pizza restaurant.
 “An apartment for a beaver in Cairo’s old city, applicants are asked to keep their cool.”
 I called the number provided below, but it seemed to be out of service.
-Hence, I left a message ...Read more
+Hence, I ...Read more

 The Unidentifiable